-Windows 10 allows to enable and disable IPv6, currently available most advanced version of Internet Protocol, with a small registry tweak.
-This protocol is primarily responsible for identifying moreover locating systems for computers connected to the World Wide Web.
+Windows 10 and 11 allow to enable and disable IPv6, currently available most advanced version of Internet Protocol, with a small registry tweak.
+This protocol is primarily responsible for identifying moreover locating Network for computers connected to the World Wide Web.
 In addition, it also acts as a communication protocol for routing web traffic online.
-But many users don’t prefer to use IPv6 due to lack of support from few modems and router.
-They also hesitate to go with new technology including feature so want it to turn off completely.
+But many users don’t prefer to use IPv6 due to a lack of support from a few modems and router.
+They also hesitate to go with new technology including features so want it to turn off completely.

-Step 1 – You have to first sign into the Windows 10 as an administrator.
-This is very necessary as it is only the administrator that can disable or enable IPv6 in Windows 10.
-Next, type the word regedit into the search box of either the Start menu or the computer’s taskbar and then press the Enter key.
+Step 1 – You have to first sign into Windows 11 or 10 as an administrator.
+This is very necessary as it is only the administrator that can disable or enable IPv6 in Windows 11 or 10.
+Next, type the word regedit into the search box and then press the Enter key.

-Step 3 – Perform right-click on an empty space then select New followed by “DWORD (32-bit) Value”.
-Give a name DisabledComponents to this new Value.
+Step 3 – Right-click on an empty space then select New followed by “DWORD (32-bit) Value”.
+Give the name DisabledComponents to this Value.

 Step 4 – It is now time to modify the DisabledComponents value.
 For you to accomplish this, right-click on DisabledComponents and select Modify from the list.
 Once you have done this, a dialog box will appear, type in ffffffff and then click OK.
-You can also provide 0xFF as the value data as it works to Disable/Enable IPv6 in Windows 10 in the same way.
+You can also provide 0xFF as the value data as it works to Disable and Enable IPv6 in Windows 11 or 10 in the same way.

 Step 5 – After this, you have to restart the system in other to disable the IPv6.
 You can confirm that the successful disabling of the IPv6 by running ipconfig /all command from the command prompt.
 The process is successful if the output displays only the IPv4.

 Step 6 – For you to enable the IPv6, all you have to do is to repeat steps 1, 2, 3, 4 and then delete the DisabledComponents registry value.
 Alternatively, you can change the registry data to 0.
-That’s all!
+Restart the system and that’s all!

-This is a pretty simple method to Disable/Enable IPv6 in Windows 10.
-Although IPv6 is better in most of the consequences than IPv4, but in the condition, when you find any trouble, this article will hopefully help you so much.
+This is a pretty simple method to Disable/Enable IPv6 in Windows 11 or 10.
+Although IPv6 is better in most of the consequences than IPv4, in the condition, when you find any trouble, this article will hopefully help you so much.